pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 * The smallest (leftmost) `x`-coordinate which makes sure the apple doesn't hit the score-keeper is `-145`.
-* The largest (rightmost) `x`-coordinate which makes sure the apple isn't off the right edge of the stage is `190`.
+* The largest (rightmost) `x`-coordinate which makes sure the apple isn’t off the right edge of the stage is `190`.

 So these are the arguments we want give to the `random.randint` function, and we set a new variable `drop_x` to the result.
 In